 Faculty Professional Development (FPD)

-SBCC requires contract faculty to attend a minimum of 6 hours of professional development activities on each mandatory all-faculty professional development day.
+SBCC requires contract faculty to attend a minimum of 6 hours of professional development activities on each of the two mandatory days preceding each semester.

-The all-faculty programs are for all-faculty presentations, workshops, division and departmental activities.
+The programs are for all-faculty presentations, workshops, division and departmental activities.
 All faculty are required to attend.
-Individual FPD activities may be completed earlier or later on the mandatory professional development days if they are not in conflict with a mandatory all-faculty FPD program.
+Individual FPD activities may be completed earlier or later on the mandatory professional development days if they are not in conflict with a mandatory 6-hour program.

 You receive one hour of credit for each hour of participation in an FPD activity.

-To record your hours, go to the FPD online registration site (http://flex.sbcc.edu).
-You will be able to check your status on-line at any time.
+To record your hours, go to http://flex.sbcc.edu.
+You will be able to check your status online at any time.

-The FPDC and the Senate have approved FPD Guidelines listing allowable activities.
+The Faculty Professional Development Committee (FPDC) and the Senate have approved FPD Guidelines listing allowable activities.
 These FPDC Guidelines are updated each year and posted on the website (http://flex.sbcc.edu).
 Generally, individual activities are allowed as long as the faculty member establishes a connection to the development of professional skills and can demonstrate the activity is above and beyond responsibilities outlined in their job description.
 The guidelines are incorporated into the approval screens in the flex system.
 Please read all descriptions and confirmations carefully.

 Faculty may request guidance regarding activities not clearly covered in the FPD Guidelines by contacting the FPD Director (firstname.lastname@example.org) or FPD Committee BEFORE engaging in the activity.
 If you are concerned that you may not be credited for an activity, it is to your advantage to check first to avoid denial of the credit.